sbt/sbt-stylus/README.md

 Option              | Description
 --------------------|------------
-compress            | Compress output by removing some whitespaces. useNib              | Adds nib dependency
+compress            | Compress output by removing some whitespaces. useNib              | Adds nib dependency. plugins             | List of extra styles plugins to enable.

 ## Use Nib: